 On this page

-Patients are entitled to make their own decisions about treatment.
-To do so they need access to appropriate and readily understandable information about treatment options, associated risks and the expected outcomes.
+In order to make decisions about their health patients need access to appropriate and readily understandable information about treatment options, associated risks and the expected outcomes.
 Surgeons should give advice, with no coercion.
 Disclosure of information and discussion is best performed by the surgeon who will be conducting the treatment.
 The patient should be free to accept or reject the advice offered.
-The process of Informed Consent has legal ramifications.
+The process of informed consent has legal ramifications.
 If in doubt, the Royal Australasian College of Surgeons (RACS) recommends that a surgeon seek appropriate legal advice.

-2. Information for Patients: Information concerning the medical condition, investigation options, treatment options, benefits, possible adverse effects of investigations or treatment, and the likely result if treatment is not undertaken, should be provided.
+Information for patients: Information concerning the medical condition, investigation options, treatment options, benefits, possible adverse effects of investigations or treatment, and the likely result if treatment is not undertaken, should be provided.
 Complete information on predicted outcomes and risks cannot be determined with absolute certainty.

 Guidelines for obtaining informed consent